Angela Lindvall: Jewelry

 In 2007, during a scouting trip for Alter Eco in Bali, she visited the John Hardy compound and was inspired by the company's value of environmental sustainability.
 Through a collaboration with John Hardy's head designer and creative director, Guy Bedarida, she helped to design the Hijau collection.
 Of the collaboration, Bedarida comments "She is a mother, she works.
 She is very real."
 All net proceeds from the sale of the Hijau Charity bracelet were donated to Forest Ethics.

 In October 2011, Lindvall started her own line with John Hardy called Angela by John Hardy.
 Sold on QVC, the collection is inspired by Lindvall's travels and interest in ancient cultures.
 The following year, Lindvall partnered with Article22 on a jewelry collection that promoted peace and well-being.
 The capsule collection called "I Am Love, I Am Light, I Am Peace", combined 14-karat gold and silver with melted shrapnel.
 With the pieces being geometric, Lindvall said of the collection, "it represents the symbiotic relationship between man and nature and the universe".

 Personal life

 In 2001, Lindvall met South African diver William Edwards while vacationing in the British Virgin Islands.
 A year later, the couple married, and then divorced in 2006.
 That same year, Lindvall's younger sister, model Audrey Lindvall, was killed by a fuel tanker while riding her bicycle in Lee's Summit, Missouri.

 In 2006, Lindvall purchased a 7 1/2-acre equestrian-zoned property for $4,550,000 in Topanga, California.
 She currently lives there with her two sons.

+Angela leads workshops and meditations and retreats around the world through her company Peace Begins With Me.